 Welcome to Flannelgraphs!

-Flannelgraphs is a multifaceted website dedicated primarily to blogging.
 We love hearing your stories and are excited for you to join us in ours, and that’s where Flannelgraphs (the name) comes from.
-Flannelgraphs are synonymous with flannel boards, flannelgrams, felt boards; these delightful canvases are a medium for storytelling and play.
-You will find both here.
+Flannelgraphs are synonymous with flannel boards, flannelgrams, felt boards; these canvases are a medium for storytelling and play.
+We love to do both here.

 We each have a story to tell filled with pains, joys, and everything in between.
 This began as a place for us to tell our story, but we’ve come to realize that our ultimate goal is to encourage and inspire you in yours.

 This is a space for you to be safe to feel and grow and become.
 We want you to find healing and hope, restoration and renewed vigor for life.
-And we want to have fun while we’re about this good business.
+And we want to have fun while we do it.
 No matter what life throws at you, we firmly believe there’s always an option to overcome and thrive.

 Ethan and Caitlin Schwanke